 We’ve all asked ourselves this question a time or two.
 If you’re new to this homestead lifestyle, you may ask it often.
 But I’m here to tell you, even being a fifth-generation homesteader, I still ask myself this question.

 Life is a continual classroom where lessons are learned, and skills developed.
 There are some essential basics I think are important for any homesteader, whether living on 40 acres or a small lot in the city.
-Even living in an apartment, you can begin to develop homesteading skills that you'll use for the rest of your life.
+Even living in an apartment, you can begin to develop homesteading skills (like creating a no-waste kitchen) that you’ll use for the rest of your life.

 If you’re just beginning your homesteading journey, you can quickly become overwhelmed with all there is to know and learn.
 I want to put your mind and heart at ease by telling you it’s ok.
 Take small steps.
 Choose the skills you want to learn, set the goals you want for your homestead, and just start.
 Dread of a thing is half the battle.